PasanAbeysekara/Taxi-Pickup-Hotspot-Analysis-using-Hadoop-MapReduce/README.md

 ### a.
 Summary of Results:

 The primary output is a list of taxi zones ranked by their total pickup counts.
+To view the ranked list, use the `get_top_n.py` script as described in the [Quick Start](#quick-start-get-up-and-running) (Step 6) or [Section 4.c](#c-steps-to-run-detailed).

 The Top 20 busiest pickup locations for January 2016 are:

 1. Upper East Side South (Manhattan): 411,853 pickups
 2. Midtown Center (Manhattan): 392,997 pickups